-1. The permittee shall orally report to the Emergency Response Unit hotline at (602) 771-2330 any noncompliance that poses imminent threat to the environment or human health within 24 hours from the time the permittee becomes aware of the circumstances.
-The permittee shall also submit an electronic notification within 5 days of the noncompliance event using the myDEQ electronic portal provided by ADEQ.
-The permittee shall include in the written notification: a description of the noncompliance and its cause; the period of noncompliance, including dates and times, and, if the noncompliance has not been corrected, the time it is expected to continue; and steps taken or planned to reduce, eliminate, and prevent reoccurrence of the noncompliance.

-The following instances of noncompliance are subject to the 24-hour and 5-day reporting requirements and must be reported orally to the Emergency Response Unit hotline:

-- a.
-Any unanticipated bypass which exceeds any discharge limitations in the permit, - b.
-Any upset which exceeds any discharge limitation in the permit, or - c.
-Any spill or discharge that poses an imminent threat to human health or the environment. - 2.
+- 1. The permittee shall orally report to the Emergency Response Unit hotline at (602) 771-2330 any noncompliance that poses imminent threat to the environment or human health within 24 hours from the time the permittee becomes aware of the circumstances.
+The permittee shall also submit an electronic notification to ADEQ within 5 days of the noncompliance event using the myDEQ electronic portal provided by ADEQ.
+The permittee shall include in the written notification: a description of the noncompliance and its cause; the period of noncompliance, including dates and times, and, if the noncompliance has not been corrected, the time it is expected to continue; and steps taken or planned to reduce, eliminate, and prevent reoccurrence of the noncompliance. - a.
+The following instances of noncompliance are subject to the 24-hour and 5-day reporting requirements and must be reported orally to the Emergency Response Unit hotline: - b.
+Any unanticipated bypass which exceeds any effluent limitations in the permit, - c.
+Any upset which exceeds any effluent limitation in the permit, or - d.
+Any spill or discharge that poses an imminent threat to human health or the environment. - e.
+A surface water quality exceedance at the "downstream" sample location, e.g. boundary of mixing zone. - 2.
 All other instances of noncompliance remain subject to the 24-hour and 5-day reporting requirements, and must call the ADEQ AZPDES hotline at (602) 771-1440.
-For example, an exceedance of any maximum daily limit for the parameters listed in Part 1.A Table 1 that does not pose an imminent threat to human health or the environment.
+For example, an exceedance of any maximum daily limit for the parameters listed in Part 1.A Table 1 that does not poses an imminent threat to human health or the environment.